-The JHU-EP CLDT provides a wide range of faculty support services for instructors engaged in online instruction.
+The JHU-EP Center for Learning Design and Technology provides a wide range of faculty support services for instructors engaged in online instruction.
 Instructors have access to multi-media specialists, instructional technologists, instructional designers, a training specialist and other institutional support staff to assist them in their role as online instructors.
-Some of the services provided include instructional technology training, course design support, learning management system training, course production support (i.e., recording studio), video production, and a faculty support help line and email.
+Some of the services provided include instructional technology training, course design support, learning management system training, course production support (i.e. recording studio), video production, and a faculty support help line and email.